 Amsterdam is a cultural hub boasting one of the finest museum collections of all major cities in Europe.
-Steeped in history and historical artefacts, it should not come as a surprise that one of the main tourist attractions in the city are its museums.
-Every year they attract millions of visitors, seeking exciting modern art, press, film, theatre and photography.
+Every year they attract millions of visitors, seeking the classics, exciting modern art, film, theatre and photography.

-Here you will find a guide to the most popular museums in the area, all walking distances from the Radisson Blu Hotel Amsterdam.
+Here you will find a guide to the most popular museums in the area, all within walking distance of the Radisson Blu Hotel, Amsterdam.

-With a collection of 90,000 modern paintings, sculptures, photographs, graphics, design objects and video artefacts, the Stedelijk Museum is not to be missed.
+With a collection of 90,000 modern paintings, sculptures, photographs, graphics, design objects and video artefacts, it’s not to be missed.

 It’s located in Museumplein along with the Van Gogh and Rijksmuseum.